civilservicelgbt/civilservicelgbt.github.io/_team/clare-hannah.md

 image: /assets/images/uploads/team/clare-hannah.jpg
 ---

 I’m Kit Hannah (he/they) and I’ve been in the Civil Service since 2014.
-I am currently the Area Lead for Stoke-on-Trent and Staffordshire, in the Cities and Local Growth Unit, which is a joint BEIS/DLUHC unit (yes, it’s a mouthful!).
-I am involved with the LGBT+ network in BEIS and previously in DCMS and MOD.
+I am currently the Area Lead for Stoke-on-Trent and Staffordshire, in the Cities and Local Growth Unit, which is a joint DBT/DLUHC unit (yes, it’s a mouthful!).
+I am involved with the LGBT+ network in DBT and previously in DCMS and MOD.

 Having moved up to Birmingham in 2020, I wanted to get to know other local LGBT+ civil servants and given there was no regional lead for the West Midlands I decided to put my hand up to help build a supportive community for those of us in the region.